 Moisturizing creams may help soften the skin and remove cracked calluses.
 Apply the moisturizing cream to the callus and cover the area overnight with a plastic bag or a sock -- but only if instructed to do so by your doctor.
 Then gently rub off as much of the callus as you can with a coarse towel or soft brush.
 Using a pumice stone first to rub off the dead skin from a callus after a bath or shower and then applying moisturizing cream can also be effective.

 There are also stronger creams containing urea that might be more effective, but don't use these unless recommended by your doctor.
-Don't bother with hydrocortisone creams, which only help with rashes and itching and may not be needed for calluses.
+Don't bother with hydrocortisone creams, which only help with rashes and itching and are not needed for calluses.